pwrmvspark/Pokedex/README.md

 ## Setup

 Before you can begin working on the components you need to understand the included `babel` & `webpack` workflow.
-Take a few minutes to read through the files provided taking note of the scripts listed in the `package.json` and the `webpack.config` file.
+Take a few minutes to read through the files provided taking note of the scripts listed in the `package.json` and the `webpack.config` & `.babelrc` files.
 Try starting the application and check that everything builds and loads correctly before moving on.

 (Note: There is an optional `style.css` file included in the project to help your pokedex look pretty.
 Feel free to add the provided classes in as you go or leave them out entirely.)